What is happening?

 - vote once in the main online voting site (same system as for members who belong to one ETFO local); and

 - cast any additional ballots in the secondary online voting site.

-Members who belong to multiple locals will be emailed instructions from ETFO early in the voting period.
-The instructions will allow them to cast their additional ballots in the secondary online voting site.
+Members who belong to multiple locals will be emailed instructions from ETFO early in the voting period that will allow them to cast their additional ballots in the secondary online voting site.

-Does the double majority process mean there are ETFO members voting two or more times in the overall majority vote?
+So does this mean these ETFO members are voting two or more times in the overall vote?

 No. In the overall vote, ETFO members who belong to multiple locals can cast only one ballot, just like any other eligible voter.